htuncer/machine-learning/projects/capstone/capstone_report.md

 - input_path: the path for your training record, train.record.
 - label_map_path: the path for label_map.pbtxt

+I use batch size of 1 due to memory constraints.
+The learning rate that I applied is .0003.
-You can keep the rest of the config file as it is.
+You can keep the rest of the config file as you retrieved from the [sample configuration](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/samples/configs/faster_rcnn_inception_resnet_v2_atrous_pets.config).

 Now, it's time to fine-tune the model with your own data by running the following command from the main directory i.e., ../capstone/